 The School caters for a wide range of special educational needs including cognition and learning needs, social, emotional and mental health difficulties, communication and interaction needs and sensory/physical needs.

-The school’s SEN Policy is available below.
+The school’s SEN Policy is available on our Policies page.

 Barlby High School works closely with primary schools to identify students with SEN to ensure that appropriate provision is in place for the beginning of Year 7.
 The SENCo attends progress meetings in Y6.
 If we believe that a child has SEN parents/carers will be consulted and notified and will have the opportunity to attend progress meetings during the academic year.
 Parents/carers will also have the opportunity to contribute to a SEN Support plan for their child.
 Additional meetings with the SENCo can be requested at any time.
 Students who are identified as SEN will receive a comprehensive plan which will be shared with all parties, including the student, parents/carers, multi-agency representatives and subject teachers.
 This plan will be regularly updated and provision will be evaluated and reviewed accordingly.